telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-headers.md

 # Styling Column Headers

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of the GridViewHeaderCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewheadercell).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of the GridViewHeaderCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewheadercell).

 In this article we will discuss the following topics: